Spanish league files complaint against PSG over Mbappé - WHIZ News

 Spanish league president Javier Tebas has often attacked state-owned clubs for what he calls their disregard to financial fair play rules.
 He tweeted after news broke that Mbappé was staying with PSG that it was an “INSULT to soccer.”

-The French league later wrote a letter to Tebas disapproving his attacks and saying they were unfounded.
+The French league later wrote a letter to Tebas criticizing his attacks and saying they were unfounded.

-The Spanish league said it hired law firms in France and Switzerland to handle the legal actions in those countries, including possibly against PSG president Nasser Al-Khelaifi for “conflict of interest” over his roles with UEFA and other soccer-related entities.
+The Spanish league said it is also considering legal action against PSG president Nasser Al-Khelaifi for “conflict of interest” over his roles with UEFA and other soccer-related entities.

-It isn’t the first time the Spanish league has taken action against PSG and Man City.
-It had already filed complaints against them over breach of financial fair play rules in 2017 and 2018, leading to sanctions by UEFA that were eventually reversed by “strange” decisions by the Court of Arbitration for Sport, according to the Spanish league.
+This is not the first time that the Spanish league has tried to get PSG and Man City punished by UEFA.
+It also filed complaints against them over breaches of financial fair play rules in 2017 and 2018.

-“LaLiga continues to take on the responsibility of defending financial fair play and sustainable soccer in Europe,” the league said.
+UEFA handed Man City a two-year ban from the Champions League in 2020 for “serious breaches” of FFP rules following an investigation based on leaks published by German daily Der Spiegel.
+However, that was overturned by the Court of Arbitration for Sport in a decision that the Spanish league branded “bizarre.”

+UEFA closed another FFP investigation into PSG in 2018 without imposing any sanctions.
+In 2014, both Man City and PSG were fined 20 million euros (then about $27 million) in the governing body’s first round of FFP punishments.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports